-This take on the Scottish classic has the addition of Smoked Chilli Harissa gives a smokey flavour and a fiery kick.
-Lamb neck is an often neglected cut of meat, but by simmering it slowly for two hours it transforms into a tender meat that is ideal for warming winter stews and soups.
+This take on the Scottish classic has the addition of Smoked Chilli Harissa, giving it a smoky flavour and a fiery kick.
+Lamb’s neck is an often neglected cut of meat, but by simmering it slowly for two hours, it transforms into a tender meat that is ideal for warming winter stews and soups.

 2tbsp Smoked Chilli Harissa

-Remove the lamb from the pot and when cool enough to handle pick the meat from the bone and shred.
-Then stir the meat back into the broth.
+- Remove the lamb from the pot and when cool enough to handle, pick the meat from the bone, and shred it, then stir the meat back into the broth.
 Taste and add more salt and pepper if required.
 Stir the parsley through the broth and serve.